AndrewL14/Movie-review-api/README.md

 11. tt8429231

 `To create a new Review`
-cur -X POST http://localhost:8080/api/v1/reviews -d "reviewBody=what ever you want to put in here&imdbId=imdbId you want to use"
+cur -X POST http://localhost:8080/api/v1/reviews -d "reviewBody=what ever you want to put in here&imdbId=imdbId you want to use&userImdbId=tt7581"

 `Upload a new Movie`
 Note: currently no authentication to what is put inside these fields as such duplication of the same can happen